web-packages/web_touch_ripple/README.md

 ![ezgif-2-d586f8046c](https://github.com/MTtankkeo/web_touch_ripple/assets/122026021/eb0c866c-fb18-4f2c-8f08-c706214e01f9)

 ## How to apply ripple element
-Please referance to this code!
+Please referance to a codes below!

 ### Staticly
 This is a solution of converting a string into a function and using it.